

 2021: Chambers, Courtney

 Royal Australian College of General Practitioners (RACGP) SA&NT has established an annual student 'Prize for General Practice'.
 The Prize will be awarded annually to a University of Adelaide and Flinders University recipient.
-To apply for the RACGP Prize for General Practice, students will need to self-nominate by seeking feedback from their supervisor in their GP attachment.
+The Flinders University Prize will be awarded annually to a final year student with a combination of the best academic performance and GP supervisor feedback.

 Further information on the RACGP Prize